heroku/api-docs/v2-user-notes.md

 - `POST /apps/:app/ps/scale` takes a `:release` param
 - `POST /apps/:app/ps` takes a `:release` param

+These requests restart, scale, and run processes on the specified release.

 ### Other Undocumented APIs

 Below are links to code in apps using undocumented APIs: